Canaan Creative

 Canaan Inc., doing business as Canaan Creative and known simply as Canaan, is a Singapore-based computer hardware manufacturer.
 Established in 2013 by N.G.
 Zhang, Canaan specializes in Blockchain servers and ASIC microprocessors for use in bitcoin mining.

 History

 In 2013, while still studying for a doctor's degree, N.G.
 Zhang established Canaan Creative in China, where he served as chairman and CEO.

 In 2016, Canaan attempted a reverse takeover for $466 Millions USD by Shandong Luyitong, a public company listed on the Shenzhen Stock Exchange.

-In January 2019, reports surfaced that Canaan is considering an IPO in the United States.
-Canaan raised $90 million in their November 2019 IPO.

-In 2019, Canaan completed its initial public offering on the Nasdaq Global Market.
+In January 2019, reports surfaced that Canaan was considering an IPO in the United States.
+Canaan raised $90 million in their November 2019 IPO on the Nasdaq Global Market.

 In 2022, Canaan's headquarters in Singapore were established.